l3acler/Forum/README.md

 ### Registration
 1. Navigate to `/register`
-2. Fill in your full name, username, email, and password
+2. Fill in your username, email, and password
 3. Click "Register" to create your account

 ### Login